vescogma/card-stack/README.md

 # card-stack

-Vertical scrolling stacking cards ui for use in... anything?
-The parallax and stacking effect made using css transforms for speed.
+Vertical scrolling stacking cards ui for use with any content.
+Fill them with what you like!
+The parallax stacking effect made using css transforms for speed.
+Should also be optimized for mobile using touch events and a custom momentum scrolling behaviour.

 ## setup